Sing for You (EP): Background and release

+Artwork and packaging

+Sing for You's digital album cover depicted an astronaut floating in space alone (apparently Baekhyun as depicted in the music video) and a whale.
+The album's physical version comes in 18 versions (nine versions for Korean and Chinese, respectively).
+Each album depicts each of the nine members of Exo who are all facing D.O. in the middle.
+The album's back cover serve as a puzzle piece when joined together forms the image depicted in the digital cover artwork.

 Promotion

 On December 10, 2015, shortly after Sing for You was released, Exo held a showcase with an audience of 1,500 to promote the album at Lotte World in Seoul.
 The showcase was live streamed using the mobile application V Live and afterwards set the record as the most-watched live stream ever on the application.
 Exo began performing the songs "Sing for You" and "Unfair" on Korean music shows from December 12 and 18 respectively.
 They also added these songs to the setlist of their second solo concert tour The Exo'luxion starting from the Singapore show on January 9, 2016.

 Singles

 On November 4, 2015, Exo was announced to be releasing "Lightsaber", a promotional song for the movie Star Wars: The Force Awakens in South Korea, as part of the collaboration project between SM Entertainment and Walt Disney.
 A teaser video for the song was released on November 8, followed by its music video and digital release on November 11.
 "Lightsaber" was later announced to be included in Sing for You as a bonus track on December 7.
 Exo performed the song for the first time at the 17th Mnet Asian Music Awards.
 The song peaked at number 9 on Gaon's digital chart.

 A teaser video for the album's title song "Sing for You" was released on December 8.
-The song was released along with the EP as well as its music videos on December 10.
+The song was released along with the EP as well as its music videos on 10 December.
 It peaked at number 3 on Gaon's digital chart and achieved "triple crown", winning first place three times on KBS's weekly music show Music Bank.